cmur2/munin-openweather/README.md

 Upgrading
 ---------

-If you're using a version prios to [this one](https://github.com/cmur2/munin-openweather/commit/115fb0875f41dc6e493963ca0cbfe2700c31c2ad) you have to rename your symlinks of <type> "weather" to "city".
+If you're using version [115fb0875f](https://github.com/cmur2/munin-openweather/commit/115fb0875f41dc6e493963ca0cbfe2700c31c2ad) or prior you have to rename your symlinks of <type> "weather" to "city"!

 Install
 -------